-As more and more evidence supports the many uses of immersive technologies across healthcare, we need a process for determining the right solutions to achieve your desired outcomes.
+We need a process for determining the right solutions to achieve our desired learning outcomes.

-Step 2.
-Identify the relevant brain regions involved
+Identify the relevant brain regions for these tasks:

-The cognitive system gathers information, the experiential system represents examples of effective communication and the emotional system builds empathy.
+- The experiential system represents examples of effective communication

-Step 3.
-Determine the most effective learning solution
+Determine the most effective learning solutions for these tasks:

 Option One: PowerPoint & Computer-Based Training

 - Cons: does not engage the emotional or experiential systems

 Although they are two of the most commonly available training tools today, these tools only engage our cognitive system, and thus gather only information.
 They come up short when it comes to experiencing effective communication and building empathy.